Code-Institute-Submissions/mtopircean-project1/README.md

 ## About Author
-Marius Topircean is an aspiring webdeveloper who initiated it`s journey in coding with this first project.
+Marius Topircean is an aspiring software-developer who initiated it`s journey in coding with this first project.

 My contact details are: